hevoio/recoverable-kafka-producer/README.md

 ### Flush frequency

-This controls the frequency(in seconds) in which offset check-pointing will be performed.
-Please note that check-pointing consists of publishing the latest committed offset to a local file and also removing the records before the committed offset from the disk.
+This controls the frequency(in seconds), in which offset check-pointing will be performed.
+Please note that check-pointing consists of publishing the latest committed offset to a local file and also removing the records before the committed offset, from the disk.
 Default value is 5 seconds.

 ### Disk Threshold

-This parameter puts an upper bound on the local disk space, the producer will occupy to store the records till the callback is received and flush is performed.
+This parameter puts an upper bound on the local disk space, which the producer will occupy to store the records till the callback is received and flush is performed.
 This needs to be configured based on the configured kafka buffer size, flush frequency and also the write throughput.
 In case of disk threshold breach, further attempts to publish the record will result in RecoveryDisabledException.
 Default value is 20 GB.

 ## Serializing/Deserializing Callbacks

-In case a callback is used with the producer publish, a CallbackSerde should  be provided in the Producer Recovery Config to serialize/deserialize callbacks.
+In case a callback is used with the recoverable producer, a CallbackSerde should  be provided in the Producer Recovery Config to serialize/deserialize callbacks.
 Please note that the same producer cannot be used with different callback classes.
 In such cases, we recommend using different producer objects or handling it upstream by encapsulating the logic into a single Callback class.

 ## Performance

 The recoverable producer ideally just adds a few microseconds in addition to the native producer publish.
 But it can vary based on a lot of factors like message size, environment specs etc. Some of the benchmarks done by BigQueue can be found [here](https://github.com/bulldog2011/bigqueue/wiki/Performance-Test-Report).

+## Logging

+Recoverable producer uses *slf4j* as the logging facade.
+A slf4j compatible logging framework needs to be bound to enable logging on the producer side.